Matt17BR/ml4ds2324_topic_modeling/README.md

 # Pr1_32

-This project aims at reproducing the methodology described in the paper by considering the datasets provided.
+This project aims at performing a topic modeling analysis by using the datasets provided.

 The `dataset` folder contains the datasets.